 Early intervention during the "critical period" in development has shown promising results.
 Thus it is imperative that medical homes take on the lead to diagnose, treat and establish resources for early intervention to provide optimal health opportunities to our children.
 The provision of early intervention services should be in two areas; biological risk/disabilities and environmental risk.

 Pediatricians and primary care practitioners should know and understand The Individuals with Disabilities Act (IDEA) and other federal policies.
 Early intervention laws give entitlement to services from birth, through early intervention home-based service, the Individualized family service plan (IFSP) for birth to 3 years and Individualized education plans (IEP) for ages 3 to 21 years.
 The goal is to minimize or prevent disability by accommodating children with intellectual disabilities or changing the curriculum to the child’s individualized needs.
-This plan should be based on a multidisciplinary assessment to understand the child's needs.
+This plan should be based on an interprofessional assessment to understand the child's needs.